 Water Safety Awareness Week

 It’s that time of year again: Water Safety Awareness Week!
-During swimming lessons the week of March 13-19, 2016, Goldfish Swim School instructors will use integrity, compassion and trust to teach little swimmers the importance of water safety (even in the winter!).
+During swim lessons the week of March 13-19, 2016, Goldfish Swim School instructors will use integrity, compassion and trust to teach little swimmers the importance of water safety (even in the winter!).

 WATER safety guidelines